3pillarglobal-iulian/pipeline-stage-step-plugin/README.md

 II) In order to build without checkpoints do the following:
 1. If you have a parameter named "buildWithCheckpoint" remove it.
+(Optional) Remove 'checkpoint STAGE_NAME' step calls from your code in order to delete older checkpoints.
 2. Build the job normally.